On Saturday, May 17, 2008, John Mackey delivered the following remarks to the graduating class at Bentley College in Waltham, Massachusetts.

 Posted by: John Willis at June 26, 2007 02:16 AM

 Does the "thieving human heart" magically change when it goes to work for the government?
 Are the people who work at the FTC a different type of human being than the people who work in business?
 Does employment in government change human nature?
 You seem to believe that business is corrupt but that government is good.
 The competitive marketplace is capable of far, far faster change than the government is.
 If you don't like Whole Foods Market, you can shop at dozens, even hundreds of alternatives.
 That competition forces Whole Foods Market to improve its quality, service, and store experience and constantly work to make its prices more competitive or to see its business migrate away.
 In contrast to this competitive market place in business, where consumers see continuous innovations and improvements through competition, what competitive choices do we have regarding the FTC?
 Who are their competitors?
 If the FTC abuses its power what can you really do about it?
 Not much.
 Competition in the marketplace forces business to get better.
-What forces government regulators like the FTC to get better?Taxonomy: ftc, merger, wildoats
+What forces government regulators like the FTC to get better?Categories: ftc, merger, wildoats